ifhamnm/EmployeeApp/README.md

+# EmployeeApp-Backend-

-# EmployeeApp developed in Spring Boot and Angular
+EmployeeApp developed in Spring Boot and Angular

 # Functions of this EmployeeApp
 It allows user to add, update, delete, search employees.